-o The Global Platform Issuer Security Domain
+The Global Platform Issuer Security Domain

-It conforms to [GP23] and provides card, key and applet management functions (contents and life-cycle) and security control.
+It conforms to [GP23] and provides card, key and applet management functions (contents and lifecycle) and security control.

-o The GAP-PACE component
+The GAP component

-GAP is an extension of PACE, it provides additional commands terminal authenticate (TA) and Chip Authenticate (CA).
+The GAP component implements the PACE and EACv2 protocols (that provides additional commands terminal authenticate (TA) and Chip Authenticate (CA).
 This provides mutual authentication, secure messaging channel, authorization verified by application through specific API.
+Only the PACE mechanism is part of the TOE's scope.